 The Fubini-Study height of the projective space was computed by Gillet and Soul\'e \cite[\S 5.4]{GilletSoule:cc}.
-Other early computations for the Fubini-Study height of some toric hypersurfaces where obtained in~\cite{CM00,Dan97}.
+Other early computations for the Fubini-Study height of some toric hypersurfaces where obtained in~\cite{Dan97,CM00}.
 Mourougane has determined the height of Hirzebruch surfaces, as a consequence of his computations of Bott-Chern secondary classes~\cite{Mou06}.
-A Hirzebruch surface is a toric bundle over $\P^{1}_{\Q}$, and the result of Mourougane is a particular case of our computations for the height of toric bundles, see Remark \ref{rem:24}.
+A Hirzebruch surface is a toric bundle over $\P^{1}_{\Q}$, and the result of Mourougane is a particular case of our computations for the height of toric bundles (Remark \ref{rem:24}).

 The fact that the canonical height of a toric variety is zero is well-known.
-It results from its original construction by a limit process on the direct images of the variety under the so-called ``powers maps''.
-Maillot has studied the Arakelov geometry of toric varieties and line bundles with respect to the canonical metric, including the associated Chern currents and their product~\cite{Maillot:GAdvt}.
+It results from its original construction by a limit process on the direct images of the toric variety under the so-called ``powers maps''.
+Maillot has studied the Arakelov geometry of toric varieties and line bundles with respect to the canonical metric, including the computation of the associated Chern currents and their product~\cite{Maillot:GAdvt}.

 In \cite{PS08a}, Philippon and Sombra gave a formula for the canonical height of a ``translated'' toric projective variety, a projective variety which is the closure of a translate of a subtorus, defined over a number field.
 In \cite{MR2419926}, they also obtain a similar formula for the function field case.
-Both results are particular cases of our general formula, see Remark \ref{rem:9}.
+Both results are particular cases of our general formula (Remark \ref{rem:9}).
 Indeed, part of our motivation for the present text was to understand and generalize this formula in the framework of Arakelov geometry.

 For the Archimedean smooth case, our constructions are related to the Guillemin-Abreu classification of K\"ahler structures on {symplectic toric varieties}~\cite{MR1969265}.
-The roof function corresponding to a smooth metrized line bundle on a smooth toric variety coincides, up to a sign, with the so-called ``symplectic potential'' of a K\"ahler toric variety, see Remark \ref{rem:12}.
+The roof function corresponding to a smooth metrized line bundle on a smooth toric variety coincides, up to a sign, with the so-called ``symplectic potential'' of a K\"ahler toric variety (Remark \ref{rem:12}).
 In the Archimedean continuous case, Boucksom and Chen have recently considered a similar construction in their study of arithmetic Okounkov bodies~\cite{BoucksomChen:Obfs}.
 It would be interesting to further explore the connection with these results.

 We now discuss the contents of each chapter, including some other results of interest.